---

 ```bash filename="terminal"

-# Query a specific project by name or ID
+# Query production data for a specific project

-# Query metrics across all projects in the current team
+# Query across every project in the current team

 ```

-*Using the \`vercel metrics\` command to query observability data or inspect the
+*Using the \`vercel metrics\` command to discover the schema before querying metrics.*

 ## Query output

 By default, `vercel metrics` prints a human-readable table or time series summary.
-Use `--format json` to output structured JSON for automation or agents.
+Use `--format` to output structured JSON for scripts, agents, and continuous integration checks.

 ## Unique options